mymggithub/devices-matrixs/README.md

-# devices-matrixs
+# Devices-matrixs
-using canvas to animate a matrix within devices made out of css
+Using canvas to animate a matrix within devices made out of css.